AviatrixSystems/Docs/HowTos/aviatrix_terraform.rst

 ===========================
 Aviatrix terraform provider is used to interact with Aviatrix resources.

-The provider allows you to manage Aviatrix resources like account, gateway, peering, etc. It needs to be configured with the proper credentials before it can be used.
+The provider allows you to manage Aviatrix resources like account, gateway, peering, etc. It needs to be configured with valid Aviatrix UCC/CloudN's IP, and account credentials.

-Use the navigation to the left to read about the available resources.

 Example Usage
 =============